Sometimes, breastfeeding just hurts.

 A good smell is great for a lot of things.
 Freshening up your house, bringing back fond memories, even making your mouth water.
-When it comes to nipple cream, however, a strong smell will likely turn your baby off your breast so it’s important to stick to non-scented or lightly-scented products.
-(Source)
+When it comes to nipple cream, however, a strong smell will likely turn your baby off your breast, so it’s important to stick to non-scented or lightly-scented products.2Nipple Pain Remedies

 Wrapping it up

 We are sure that one of these products will bring you relief.
-Just remember, even though it feels like Wolverine is latching on to your nipples right now, this pain will eventually subside.
-And we hope that you will come to love the quiet and intimate moments that breastfeeding affords you and your baby.
+Just remember, even though it feels like ‘Wolverine’ is latching onto your nipples right now, this pain will eventually subside and you’ll come to love the quiet, intimate moments that breastfeeding affords you and your baby.